dhananjaypai08/Agentonic/README.md

 ## 🤝 Contributing

-We welcome contributions to ETHArena!
+We welcome contributions to Agentonic!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)